Skip to Content

 2 – Flour

-For every cup of fruit in your pie, you need two teaspoons of flour.
-The key here is that you need to sprinkle the flour into the mix because if you pour it all in at once, it can clump up and make your filling gross in texture.
+For every cup of filling in your pie, you’ll need two teaspoons of flour.
+All you have to do is sprinkle the flour into the mix and stir.
+If you pour it all in at once, it can clump up and change your filling’s texture, so you’ll want to do it with caution.

 3 – Instant Pudding

-Instant pudding is actually a favorite among veteran pie makers.
-This is because adding a package of instant pudding is not only a great way to improve the overall texture of your pie filling, but it can improve the flavor of your pie.
-It does this by giving the pie a bit more complexity and by utilizing the gelatin in the pudding to allow the filling to set.
+Instant pudding is a favorite among veteran pie makers.
+It doesn’t only fix the overall texture of your pie filling, but it also improves the flavor of your pie.
+It gives the pie a bit more complexity and activates the gelatin in the pudding to allow the filling to set.

 4 – Tapioca